netzke/netzke/README.md

 The `netzke` Ruby gem is a meta-gem that has the following framework parts as dependencies:

 * [Netzke Core](https://github.com/netzke/netzke-core) - the "bare bones" of the framework.
-The README is a must-read for understanding the framework.
+Its README is a must-read for understanding the framework.
 * [Netzke Basepack](https://github.com/netzke/netzke-basepack) - a few feature-packed pre-built components.
-* [Netzke Testing](https://github.com/netzke/netzke-testing) - a set of helpers that simplify developing and testing Netzke components.
+* [Netzke Testing](https://github.com/netzke/netzke-testing) - a set of helpers that simplify development and testing of Netzke components.

 ## Useful links